Parents desperate as Trump admin misses migrant family reunification deadline

 Digna, who asked that her last name not be used over privacy concerns, has spent the past few weeks at Annunciation House, a Catholic charity housing migrants in El Paso.

-She cried as she described the moment when she was separated from her two children — 9-year-old son William and daughter Stefania, who turned 6 while in U.S. government custody.
+She cried as she described the moment when she was separated from her two children — her 9-year-old son, William, and daughter, Stefania, who turned 6 while in U.S. government custody.

 She said that an immigration official bluntly told a group of parents being processed: "Your children will be taken from you and you will be sent back to your countries."